nginxinc/nginx-amplify-doc/amplify-guide.md

   * **NGINX Amplify Web UI**

-  The user interface compatible from all major browsers.
+  The user interface compatible with all major browsers.
 The web interface is accessible only via TLS/SSL.

   * **Backend** (implemented as a SaaS)